Links on Android Authority may earn us a commission. Learn more.

 American Gods (3 seasons)

 Shadow Moon gets out of prison early to manage his wife’s funeral.
 On the way home, Moon meets Mr. Wednesday who wants to hire him for a job.
-Moon initially refuses but eventually accepts the offer at Mr. Wednesday’s continued persistence.
+Moon initially refuses but eventually accepts the offer following Mr. Wednesday’s continued persistence.
 Moon quickly discovers that not only is Mr. Wednesday the Norse God Odin, but that other Old Gods still exist.
 Mr. Wednesday seeks to round up these Old Gods to battle against the New Gods, such as Drugs and Technology.

 This series is based on the American Gods fantasy novel written by Neil Gaiman in 2001.
+You can watch all three seasons of this show now.

 Ash vs Evil Dead (3 seasons)

 Thirty years after returning from 1300 AD, Ash Williams leads a simple life: Drinking, working retail, and shmoozing women.
 Tucked away in his trailer is the Necronomicon, aka The Book of the Dead.
-In an attempt to impress a hooker while stoned on Marijuana, he reads from the book, releasing the Deadites once again.
+In an attempt to impress a sex worker while stoned on Marijuana, he reads from the book, releasing the Deadites once again.
 Ash reluctantly reattaches his beloved chainsaw to defeat these demons, destroys the book for good, and retires in Jacksonville, Florida.
 Joining his Deadite-dicing quest are Value Shop co-workers Pablo and Kelly.

 Like the Evil Dead trilogy, Starz ended this three-season run open-ended.